Skip to main content

 On Windows, no extra configuration is needed.

-4. Configure the utility by editing the d42pcap.jsonfile.
+4. Configure the utility by editing the d42pcap.json file.
 At minimum, configure the following sections to run the Packet Capture utility:

 • Enter the name of your capture interface in the device property of the pcap section.
 Use the name as shown under ipconfig on Windows or ifconfig on Linux.
 For example, ens32.

-Executing the Packet Capture Utility
+Run the Packet Capture Utility

 1. Ensure all Prerequisites are met.